nextcloud/documentation/admin_manual/installation/nginx.rst

 The following config should be used when Nextcloud is placed within a subdir of the webroot of your nginx installation.
-In this example the NextCloud files are located at ``/var/www/nextcloud`` and the Nextcloud instance is accessed via ``http(s)://cloud.example.com/nextcloud/``.
+In this example the Nextcloud files are located at ``/var/www/nextcloud`` and the Nextcloud instance is accessed via ``http(s)://cloud.example.com/nextcloud/``.
 The configuration differs from the "Nextcloud in webroot" configuration above in the following ways: